wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-salamander.md

 **Movement:** average <br>
 **Morale:** brave <br>

-**Elemental (Fire)**
-- resists damage, immune to fire
-- recover 2 HP per round when in flames
-- loses 1 HP per round without fuel
-- contact with it causes 1 fire damage/round
-- has the same properties as fire
+As elemental fire, the salamander *resists all damage* and is *immune to fire*.
+It *recovers 2 HP* every round spent ablaze or with fuel and *loses 2 HP* each round spent without fuel.
+Contact with it inflicts 1 fire damage.
+It has the same properties as fire.

 **Attacks (1/round)**